Generative AI pricing: 3 major considerations + an AI glossary

 Phrase: A group of words that are used together to form a meaningful unit.

-Prompt: A piece of text that is used to generate a response from a model.
+Prompt: A piece of text provided to a model to generate a response.

-Recurrent neural network (RNN): A type of neural network that can process sequences of data.
+Recurrent neural network (RNN): A type of neural network that is able to process sequences of data.

 Regularization: A technique that is used to prevent overfitting.

-Reinforcement learning: A type of machine learning in which an agent learns to take actions in an environment in order to maximize a reward.
+Reinforcement learning: A type of machine learning in which an agent learns to take actions in an environment to maximize a reward.

-Representation: A way of encoding data so that it can be used by a model.
+Representation: A way of encoding data so that it can be leveraged by a model.

-Retrieval-based model: A type of generative model that generates text by retrieving similar text from a dataset.
+Retrieval-based model: A type of generative model that generates text by pulling similar text from a dataset.

-Sequence-to-sequence model: A type of neural network that can translate sequences of data from one form to another.
+Sequence-to-sequence model: A type of neural network that has the ability to translate sequences of data from one form to another.

 Skip-gram: A type of word embedding that is trained on a corpus of text.